gpahal/solana-fellowship/blogs/week-01.md

 The week started with a talk by [Chase](https://twitter.com/therealchaseeb) who works at Solana in developer relations.
 He talked about the Solana ecosystem, the kind of growth it saw over the last year especially from India and where he sees it going from here.
 A lot to be optimistic and excited about!
 Do follow him to keep up with the ecosystem and to learn how to get started with Solana.
-Also checkout [SOL dev_](https://soldev.app/) for everything you will need for developing on Solana.
+Also checkout [SOL dev_](https://soldev.app/) for everything you might need for developing on Solana.

 We also got to know more about the fellowship, it's structure and goals from [Neil](https://twitter.com/neilshroff) and